emberjs/rfcs/text/0000-template.md

 Replacing `htmlSafe` and `{{{` with `trustedHtml` and `trusted-html` brings a number of benefits:

   * It helps make Ember easier to undertand and more consistent.
-  * It helps prevent developers from inadvertantly introducing serious security attack vectors by encouraging them to consider the trust aspects of rendering unescaped content.
+  * It helps prevent developers from inadvertently introducing serious security attack vectors by encouraging them to consider the trust aspects of rendering unescaped content.
   * The `html-safe` helper can be used in sub-expressions and the result can be passed around in ways that `{{{` can not.

 ## Detailed design